canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration.rst

       computer, but you'll have to pay careful attention to the network and disk settings.

-*  System Under Test (SUT) that provides one of the power types MAAS
+*  System Under Test (SUT) that provides one of the power control types MAAS supports:
-   supports:

    - American Power Conversion (APC) PDU
    - Cisco UCS Manager